DOCKET

 Ellison v.
 United States Postal Service (U.S. Dist.
 Ct. – So.
 Dist. of Ind.; Seventh Circuit Court of Appeals) [Filed 3/20]

 The case challenges the fact that the Shelbyville post office is not accessible to the client, a person with a physical disability.
 The district court ruled in favor of the Postal Service and we have appealed the matter to the Seventh Circuit.
-The Seventh Circuit issued a decision in our favor and the case has been remanded to the trial court.
+The Seventh Circuit issued a decision in our favor and the Postal Service has agreed to build the ramp.
+The case will be kept open until the ramp is built and then will be dismissed.

 ATTORNEY(S): Kenneth J. Falk, Stevie J. Pactor